“Let No Man Pull You So Low As To Hate.”

 I will never forget touring the National Civil Rights Museum in Memphis, Tennessee.
 A visit to the Lorraine Hotel also haunts me.
 (Pictured). — Martin Luther King was shot and killed on the balcony, by the red and white wreath.

-Elvis Presley sang “If I Can Dream” to convey his longing for compassion and a brighter future after the assassination of Martin Luther King Jr.:
+Elvis Presley sang “If I Can Dream” to convey his longing for compassion and a brighter future after the assassination of Martin Luther King Junior:

 There must be lights burning brighter somewhere